timbk/saftig/README.md

 # saftig – Static & Adaptive Filtering Techniques In Gravitation-wave-research
-Static &amp; Adaptive Filtering Techniques

-Implementations of different filtering techniques for the prediction of a correlated signal component from witness signals.
+Python implementations of different static and adaptive filtering techniques for the prediction of a correlated signal component from witness signals.
 The main goal is to provide a unified interface for the different filtering techniques.

 ## Terminology